Vertical representation of $C^{\infty}$-words

-In other words, to obtain the left (resp.\ the right) frontier of w, one has to take the first (resp.\ the last) symbol of each derivative of $w$ and replace a $2$ by a $0$ whenever the primitive above is not left minimal (resp.\ is not right minimal).
+In other words, to obtain the left (resp.\ the right) frontier of $w$, one has to take the first (resp.\ the last) letter of each derivative of $w$ and replace a $2$ with a $0$ whenever the primitive above is not left minimal (resp.\ not right minimal).